Intro to Mental Performance Training

 about

-Dr. Alli Carpenter is the founder of Raising Strength®, a mental performance coach working with high school athletes on the psychological skills that support performance and well-being in and beyond sport.
+Dr. Alli Carpenter is the founder of Raising Strength®, where she works with high school athletes to develop the psychological skills that support performance and well-being in and beyond sport.